CartoDB/documentation/app/content/spatial-extension-bq/examples/an-h3-grid-of-starbucks-locations-and-simple-cannibalization-analysis.md

 We are going to demonstrate how fast and easy it is to make a visualization of an H3 grid to identify the concentration of Starbucks locations in the US.

-The first step is to [import](https://cloud.google.com/bigquery/docs/batch-loading-data#loading_data_from_local_files) the Starbucks locations [dataset](https://libs.cartocdn.com/spatial-extension/samples/starbucks-locations-usa.csv) into a BigQuery table called `starbucks-locations-usa`.
+The first step is to [import](https://cloud.google.com/bigquery/docs/batch-loading-data#loading_data_from_local_files) the Starbucks locations [dataset](https://libs.cartocdn.com/spatial-extension/samples/starbucks-locations-usa.csv) into a BigQuery table called `starbucks_locations_usa`.
 Then, with a single query, we are going to calculate how many Starbucks locations fall within each H3 grid cell of resolution 4.
-For this example, let's assume this table is part of the `examples` dataset inside `carto-docs` project.

 ```sql
 WITH